Words by Simon Difford

 In the 1890s, the Sazerac Company began to bottle and market the Sazerac Cocktail, made with rye whiskey instead of cognac.
 The cocktail, which continued to be served at the Sazerac Bar was further adapted in 1912 when absinthe was banned in the US.
 The Sazerac company started to produce a product called Herbsaint as an absinthe substitute and although absinthe is once again legal in the USA, most bars in New Orleans continue to make their Sazerac Cocktails with Herbsaint rather than absinthe.

 The Sazerac Bar reopened after Prohibition at 300 Carondelet Street.
 In 1949, Seymour Weiss, the Vice President and Managing Director of the nearby Roosevelt Hotel purchased the rights to use the name Sazerac Bar from the Sazerac Company.
 He renovated a former Wine and Spirits store on Baronne Street and on 26th September 1949 opened the new Sazerac Bar.
-Weiss published that the new bar would abolish its 'men only' rule and welcome.
+Weiss published that the new bar would abolish its 'men only' rule and welcome women.
 The move was marketing genius and women flocked to the launch, leading to the event becoming known as 'Storming the Sazerac'.

-In 1959, the Sazerac Bar on Baronne Street was closed and the name transferred to the hotel's Main Bar which had opened 1938.
+In 1959, the Sazerac Bar on Baronne Street was closed and the name transferred to the hotel's Main Bar which had opened in 1938.
 Here the Sazerac Bar remains popular and can be considered the spiritual and actual home of the Sazerac with around 40,000 Sazeracs served there every year.
 (To allay confusion, the hotel originally opened in 1893 as The Hotel Grunewald, then became The Fairmont, then The Roosevelt before reopening after Hurricane Katrina as The Fairmont.)

 In 2007, Ann Tuennerman, of The New Orleans Culinary and Cultural Preservation Society, lobbied the Louisiana legislature to "Save the Sazerac".
 The following March, state senator Edwin R. Murray filed a Senate Bill designating the Sazerac as Louisiana's official state cocktail.
 The bill was defeated on 8 April 2008 but after further debate and lobbying, on 23 June 2008, the Louisiana Legislature passed a bill proclaiming the Sazerac as New Orleans' official cocktail.